 DAN isn’t just an essential resource for insurance.
 DAN membership also supports ongoing dive safety research, education, and emergency assistance programs worldwide.
 By becoming a member, you’re contributing to an organization that advocates for diver health, trains emergency personnel, and funds the development of safer diving practices.
 As a diving community, supporting this work and contributing to DAN for membership benefits us all.
 It’s a win-win no matter how you look at it.

-Why Divers Need DAN Insurance Even with Travel Insurance
+Why Divers Need DAN Accident Insurance Even with Travel Insurance

 I’ve talked with several people who understandably feel hesitant to seek additional insurance if they already have travel insurance.
 But I want to be clear about why they’re different.
-Standard travel insurance is great for trip cancellations, lost luggage, and general medical coverage, but it often has a lot of exclusions and limitations regarding dive accidents.
+Standard travel insurance is great for trip cancellations, lost luggage, and general medical coverage, but it often includes many exclusions and limitations for dive accidents.
 For example:

 - Many policies classify scuba diving as an extreme sport, limiting or excluding coverage.